SulfurFactor/Master-Duel-coinflip-tracker/README.md

 5. Add the source to OBS.

-Add a browser source for the coinflip or maxx c overlays, you can just add the html file as the source.
+Add a browser source for the coinflip or handtraps overlays, you can just add the html file as the source.